-Applicants whose native language is not English usually are required to take the Test of English as a Foreign Language (TOEFL).
-See "International Student Admissions," on page 35.
+An applicant whose native language is not English is usually required to take the Test of English as a Foreign Language (TOEFL).
+See "International Student Admissions," on page 52.

 Certificate of Admission.
-After being admitted, students receive a Certificate of Admission, a Measles Immunization Verification form, and publications that contain information about orientation programs.
+After being admitted, students receive a Letter of Admission, a Measles Immunization Verification form, and publications that contain information about orientation programs.

-Upon receipt, a student should check the Certificate of Admission for accuracy and report any errors and changes to Undergraduate Admissions at 602/ 965-1358 for more information.
+Upon receipt, a student should check their admission information for accuracy and report any errors and changes to Undergraduate Admissions at 602/ 965-5641.

 Immunization Requirements.
-Every newly admitted student must provide a complete immunization history to Student Health.
-A tuberculin skin test is strongly recommended for students who work in health care or food services or for international students who come from a high risk environment.
+Every newly admitted student born after December 31, 1956, must provide proof of measles immunity to Student Health.
+A tuberculin skin test is strongly recommended for students who work in health care or food services or for international students who come from a high-risk environment.
 Students are not permitted to register until proof of immunity to measles (rubeola) is on file with Student Health.